AlonsoAliaga/TempData-Expansion/README.md

 PlaceholderAPI expansion to generate data for temporary access using placeholders.
 # TempData-Expansion
 This is a [PlaceholderAPI](https://links.alonsoaliaga.com/PlaceholderAPI) expansion to let owners store temporary data to use.
+**DATA DOES NOT PERSIST AFTER RESTART, DATA IS NOT SAVED IN DATABASE OR FILE.
+DATA IS TEMPORARY!**

 # Installation
 You can install this expansion in 2 ways: